Should you use toilet seat covers in public restrooms?

 So the best protection is to wash your hands thoroughly when you’re done to inactivate any germs you may have picked up.

-But what about STDs?
+But what about STIs?

-The notion you can get sexually transmitted diseases from toilet seats has been debunked.
+The notion you can get sexually transmitted infections from toilet seats has been debunked.
 Organisms like gonorrhea don’t live very long away from the body, and they hang out on skin — not in urine or feces.

 What about MRSA?